WeblateOrg/weblate/docs/vcs.rst

 The Weblate public key is visible to all users browsing the :guilabel:`About` page.

-Admins can generate or display the public key currently used by Weblate in the (from :guilabel:`SSH keys`) on the admin interface landing page.
+Admins can generate or display the public key currently used by Weblate in the connection (from :guilabel:`SSH keys`) on the admin interface landing page.

 .. note::